3. Pogo, the comic strip character said, 'We have met the enemy

 As you get older, it is easier to be positive.
 You care less about what other people think.
 I don't question myself anymore.
 I've even earned the right to be wrong.

 So, to answer your question, I like being old.
 It has set me free.
 I like the person I have become.
 I am not going to live forever, but while I am still here, I will not waste time lamenting what could have been, or worrying about what will be.
-And I shall eat dessert every single day (if I feel like it). --
+And I shall eat dessert every single day (if I feel like it).
+BTW: To those who say getting old is hell, I say it's also a killer. --

 FROM GOOD OL' 1955